JointFlow/DFMGenerator/paper.md

 # Acknowledgements

-The developers kindly acknowledge the Danish Underground Consortium (TotalEnergies E&P Denmark, Noreco & Nordsøfonden) for granting the permission to publish this work.
+The developers kindly acknowledge the Danish Underground Consortium (TotalEnergies E&P Denmark, Noreco & Nordsofonden) for granting the permission to publish this work.
 This research has received funding from the Danish Offshore Technology Centre (DOTC) under the AWF Improved Recovery programme.

 # References